 Looking at Dresden’s skyline, it’s hard to believe that it was mostly destroyed by bombings during World War II.
 Thanks to major restoration efforts, the domes and towers of historic churches and palaces that now count among the top tourist attractions in Dresden, greet you as you arrive.

-Need help deciding what to in Dresden?
-Begin planning your trip with this complete Dresden attractions guide including the best places to visit in Dresden…
+Need help deciding what to do?
+Begin planning your trip with this complete to the best places to visit in Dresden, Germany!